 Table of Contents

-If you’re a history buff, you likely know Mariposa, California.
+If you’re a history buff, you likely know about the small town in the Sierra Foothills known as Mariposa, California.

 Maybe you’ve read the county was once so vast it covered more than one-fifth of the state.
 Perhaps you know that one of California’s first governors, John C. Fremont, became a multimillionaire when gold was found on his Mariposa property.